Fr5ctal-Dev/Canvas/README.md

 ![GitHub License](https://img.shields.io/github/license/Fr5ctal-Dev/Fragment)
 ![GitHub top language](https://img.shields.io/github/languages/top/Fr5ctal-Dev/Fragment)
 ## A lightweight, streamlined Python IDE
 Canvas is a fast, lightweight, streamlined Python IDE aimed for quick code prototyping and testing.
-Aimed to replace the default Python IDLE, Canvas makes your life easier by removing all unnecessary steps in testing code snippets such as file creation.
+Meant to replace the default Python IDLE, Canvas makes your life easier by removing all unnecessary steps in testing code snippets such as file creation.
 ![](screenshot.png)
 ## Installation
 This repository use UV for project management.
 To setup the environment, clone or download the repository and run the following commands: